fsquillace/pearl/README.md

 ### ...OR EVEN SMARTER... ###

-Using the *install.sh* script, pearl can be installed even on a machine that doesn't have git installed!
+Using the *make.sh* script, pearl can be installed even on a machine that doesn't have git installed!
-*install.sh* installs or updates pearl with either git or wget depending if git has been installed into the machine.
+*make.sh* installs or updates pearl with either git or wget depending if git has been installed into the machine.

-    $ wget --no-check-certificate -O - https://raw.github.com/fsquillace/pearl/master/lib/install.sh | bash
+    $ wget --no-check-certificate -O - https://raw.github.com/fsquillace/pearl/master/lib/make.sh | bash
     $ source $HOME/.pearl/pearl

 ### ...OR EVEN SUPER SMARTER! ###